The Nauvoo Temple

 Depiction of Joseph Smith, Hryum, John Taylor and Willard Richards heading to Carthage to await court date for false charges.
 Last time Joseph and Hyrum saw the partially built temple

 Backstory and Context

-The reconstructed temple was dedicated on June 27, 2002, on the 156th anniversary of the Prophet Joseph Smith, Jr's., and his brother Hyrum's martyrdom.
+The reconstructed temple was dedicated on June 27, 2002, the 156th anniversary of the killing of Mormon leader and prophet Joseph Smith, Jr.